td-berlin/coffee-sessions/content/page/rules.md

 1. We meet everyday, for 15 minutes, via Google Hangout.

-2. The Hangout link is announced on Slack's `#general` channel
+2. The Hangout link is announced on Slack's `#kitchen` channel

 3. Goal of each session is to discuss what have we learned recently.